n1ywb/python-hamtools/README.md

 # N1YWB Python Ham Radio Tools #

+Copyright 2014 by Jeffrey M. Laughlin
+Copyright 2006 by Herrmann Hofer

 This package includes several Python modules and scripts of interest to the radio amateur.